novuslogic/DelphiVersions/README.md

 # DelphiVersions
-A Delphi Include file for Delphi version compiler directives
+A Delphi Include file of Delphi version compiler directives

 Support for Delphi 2007 - Delphi 10.1